alekv/mgallery/README.md

 I ask for you leniency as I'm not actually a programmer.
 This is, mostly, a decent hack.

 Released under GPL v3.
-See COPYING.txt.
+See the `LICENSE` file.